MikeMartinDev/website/content/en/docs/concepts/services-networking/network-policies.md

 To use network policies, you must be using a networking solution which supports NetworkPolicy.
 Creating a NetworkPolicy resource without a controller that implements it will have no effect.

-## The Two Sorts of Pod Isolation
+## The Two Types of Pod Isolation

-There are two sorts of isolation for a pod: isolation for egress, and isolation for ingress.
+There are two types of isolation for a pod: egress and ingress.
-They concern what connections may be established.
+These concern what connections may be established.
 "Isolation" here is not absolute, rather it means "some restrictions apply".
 The alternative, "non-isolated for $direction", means that no restrictions apply in the stated direction.
-The two sorts of isolation (or not) are declared independently, and are both relevant for a connection from one pod to another.
+The two types of isolation my be declared independently, and both are relevant for a connection from one pod to another.

 By default, a pod is non-isolated for egress; all outbound connections are allowed.
 A pod is isolated for egress if there is any NetworkPolicy that both selects the pod and has "Egress" in its `policyTypes`; we say that such a policy applies to the pod for egress.
-When a pod is isolated for egress, the only allowed connections from the pod are those allowed by the `egress` list of some NetworkPolicy that applies to the pod for egress.
+When a pod is isolated for egress, the only allowed connections from the pod are those allowed by the `egress` list of some NetworkPolicy that applies to the pod.
 The effects of those `egress` lists combine additively.

 By default, a pod is non-isolated for ingress; all inbound connections are allowed.